big cityBest Practices for Municipal Snow Removal and Deicing | Ninja De-Icer

 Road Salt Alternatives

-Rock salt isn't the only option that you have to take care of municipal government snow removal.
-Here are some rock salt alternatives:
+Rock salt isn't the only option for taking care of municipal government snow and ice management.

 • Magnesium chloride is seen as the least toxic de-icing product, as it has less chloride than both rock salt and calcium chloride.
 This makes it a safer option for animals and plants.
 Magnesium chloride is also effective in lower temperatures as low as -20ºF.